vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 [ Add setting ][ Post Type Manager ] Add a custom field setting.
 [ Bug Fix ][ Contact Section ] Fixed an issue where icons do not display when input in <i> tag format.
+[ Design Bug Fix ][ Child Page List ] Fixed an issue where a blank space appeared above the excerpt when using this block in themes other than Lightning.

 = 9.95.0 =
 [ Add function ][ Icon Accessability ] Font Awesome Icon A11y Hide.